dougbutner/web-4/README.md

 By offering time tokens to the individual that correspond to each stratum we can create high-fidelity democratic systems that better represent each person's desires.

+For example, a person may be given 12 tokens at each stratum to vote on the initiatives that they would like to see passed.

 # Roadmap to Web 4 Reality